DogeTheBeast/College_notes/PHY170/Moment of a Couple.md

 ### Couple moment
 The moment produced by a couple.

 Couple moment is independent of where moments are computed about.
+Since, a couple moment is independent of the point that we choose to compute moments, it can be viewed as a free vector.

 Hence, moment can be computed by doing,